itsbsiddharth/Detecting-Deception-in-GPT-3.5-turbo--A-MetadataBasedApproach/README.md

 ## Setup
 1. Ensure you have Python 3.7+ installed.
 2. Clone this repository.
-3. Create a virtual environment:
+3. Create a virtual environment:"# AI-deception-detection-sandbagging"